A rocket malfunction prevented this Venus-bound mission from leaving Earth orbit. It fell back to Earth three days after launch.

-This mission was the first of a second generation of Soviet deep space probes based on a unified platform called 2MV (“2” for the second generation, “MV” for Mars and Venus) designed to study Mars and Venus.
+This was the first in a second generation of Soviet deep space probes based on a unified platform called 2MV (“2” for the second generation, “MV” for Mars and Venera) designed to study Mars and Venus.

-Later investigation showed that the stage had been set on a tumbling motion prior to main engine ignition due to asymmetrical firing of stabilizing motors.
+Later investigation showed that the stage had been set on a tumbling motion prior to main engine ignition due to asymmetrical firing of the solid propellant stabilizing motors.
 The spacecraft remained in Earth orbit for three days before reentering Earth’s atmosphere.